petterssonb/SQL-Webshop/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Licenses

+This project uses the Py4J library, which is licensed under the BSD 3-Clause License.
+You can find the Py4J license in the [py4j-LICENSE](py4j-LICENSE) file.

 ## Acknowledgments
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) - for the development environment